Polyphosphates

 Figure 10. (left panel) Crystal structure of the SPX domain of C. thermophilum glycerophosphodiesterase SPX domain (ribbon diagram) in complex with inositol hexakisphosphate (in bonds representations). (right panel) Close-up view of the PP-InsP binding site, with many conserved lysine residues (in bonds representation) coordinating the phosphate groups of the ligand (dotted lines).

 The concentrations of PP-InsP are known to change in cells, depending on whether they are supplied with sufficient amounts of inorganic phosphate or whether they experience phosphate starvation.
 Rebekka could demonstrate that SPX domains, when bound to PP-InsPs can interact with other proteins.
 In plants, one such interaction partner is a transcription factor, which is switched on under phosphate starvation to induce expression of genes that allow the plant to respond to the lack of this important nutrient.
 Under normal growth conditions, when PP-InsP levels are high, the transcription factor is kept inactive by forming a PP-InsP-dependent complex with a plant SPX domain.
 Under phosphate starvation, the lack of PP-InsP leads to dissociation of the transcription factor – SPX domain complex, thereby enabling the transcription factor to transcribe its target genes.
-Taken together, Rebekkas work defines SPX domains as cellular receptor for PP-InsPs, which control phosphate uptake, transport, storage, metabolism and signaling in fungi, plants and animals.
+Taken together, Rebekkas work defined SPX domains as cellular receptor for PP-InsPs, which control phosphate uptake, transport, storage, metabolism and signaling in fungi, plants and animals.

 Two bifunctional inositol pyrophosphate kinases/phosphatases regulate plant phosphate homeostasis

-Figure 10. (left) Mutation of PHR transcription factors partially rescues vih1/2 growth phenotypes. (right) Phosphate over-accumulation phenotype of vih1/2 mutants is restored by mutation of PHR transcription factors.
+Figure 11. (left) Mutation of PHR transcription factors partially rescues vih1/2 growth phenotypes. (right) Phosphate over-accumulation phenotype of vih1/2 mutants is restored by mutation of PHR transcription factors.

-Figure 11.
+Figure 14.
 A basic motif (KHR) at the surface of the PHR coiled-coil domain is required for interactions with SPX proteins; conserved basic residues are shown in bonds representation.